South Bank London

 From free events, workshops, parties and exhibitions to libraries, galleries and street performances, here's a look at the many great things to see and do in South Bank for free.

-Free South Bank events: Winter / Spring 2025
+Free South Bank events: Spring 2025

-Throughout the year South Bank's cultural institutions and venues present a variety of free events, ranging from free talks and concerts, to exhibitions, film screenings and hands-on activities for kids.
+Throughout the year South Bank's cultural institutions and venues present a variety of free events, ranging from free talks and concerts, film screenings and hands-on activities for kids.
 Here's a look at what's on for free this season.

 WHEN & WHERE: Monthly at the Clore Ballroom at Royal Festival Hall